driv/driv.github.io/_drafts/2026-02-10-victoriametrics-mixins.markdown

 ### The Configuration

 This is where the magic happens.
-We need to tell the mixin where to find our metrics since the VictoriaMetrics Helm chart uses different job names than Grafana Alloy.
+We need to provide the mixin with the right labels to find our metrics since the VictoriaMetrics Helm chart uses its own job names.

 In `main.libsonnet`, we import the mixin and override the selectors.